 Orthopedics is a specialized field focusing on the musculoskeletal system.
 An orthopedic spine surgeon has further specialized in the diagnosis and treatment of spinal diseases.
 Because the spine affects and is affected by many physical conditions, Dr. Leonel Hunt has acquired a great depth of knowledge of the entire musculoskeletal system.
-Dr. Hunt specializes on the treatment and correction of spinal disease so he can apply his advanced surgical procedures, performed with advanced imaging technology and precision techniques, to the entire range of spinal conditions.
+As an spine surgeon in Los Angeles Dr. Hunt specializes on the treatment and correction of spinal disease so he can apply his advanced surgical procedures, performed with advanced imaging technology and precision techniques, to the entire range of spinal conditions.

 The following are just some of the more common issues we treat.

 Get answers to the most frequently asked questions about spine surgery, including what to expect and who the best candidates for back surgery are.Learn more

 Scoliosis is a malformed, sideways curvature of the spine that most often occurs just before puberty when the body is experiencing growth spurts.
 This condition is often mild and without pain but it can be disfiguring and in some cases the spine may continue to distort.

 When scoliosis is severe, it usually continues to progress, and surgery is considered to prevent the condition from worsening.
 While there is no cure yet for scoliosis, surgery can make a big difference in the reduction of symptoms and slowing the progression of the disease.